Ukraine reports new wave of Russian strikes across country

 Separately, authorities in the Saratov region along the Volga River said they were checking reports about an explosion in the area of the Engels air base, which houses Tu-95 and Tu-160 strategic bombers that have been involved in launching strikes on Ukraine.
 Those bombers are capable of carrying nuclear weapons.

-Saratov regional Gov. Roman Busargin said there was no damage to civilian facilities and added that the authorities are checking whether there have been any incidents at military facilities.
+Saratov regional Gov. Roman Busargin said there was no damage to civilian facilities.

 Regional media reported sounds of a powerful explosion near the Engels base, and some residents were quoted as saying they saw a flash of light coming from the area.

-Asked whether Russian President Vladimir Putin had been briefed about the Engels base explosion, Kremlin spokesman Dmitry Peskov said simply that the president was being regularly informed about ongoing developments.
+Asked whether Putin had been briefed about the Engels base explosion, Kremlin spokesman Dmitry Peskov said simply the president was regularly informed of ongoing developments.

-Ukrainian President Volodymyr Zelenskyy’s adviser, Mykhailo Podolyak, trolled the Russians over the drone attack on Engels, stopping short of claiming responsibility:
+Putin's journey across the bridge over the Kerch Strait was an important sign that Russia was able to repair the span quickly after the Oct.
+8 truck bomb that severed a key link from Crimea to the mainland.
+He also spoke to workers and discussed the repairs with a senior government official responsible for the project.

-“The Earth is round – discovery made by Galileo.
-Astronomy was not studied in Kremlin, giving preference to court astrologers.
-If it was, they would know: if something is launched into other countries’ airspace, sooner or later unknown flying objects will return to departure point,” Podolyak tweeted.
+The attack disrupted travel on one of the two automobile sections of the bridge to Crimea, which Russia annexed in 2014.
+Russia blamed Ukrainian military intelligence and responded with waves of strikes on Ukraine’s energy facilities and other key infrastructure, which continued Monday.

-Zelenskyy's office said three rocket strikes hit the president's hometown of Kryvyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
+Ukrainian President Volodymyr Zelenskyy's office said three rocket strikes hit his hometown of Kryvyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
 In the northeastern region of Kharkiv, a person was killed in strikes by S-300 missiles on civilian infrastructure in the town of Kupyansk, it said.

 The war that began with Russia’s invasion of Ukraine on Feb.
 24 has displaced millions from their homes, killed and injured an untold number of civilians, and shaken the world economy — notably through the fallout on the prices and availability of foodstuffs, fertilizer and fuel that are key exports from Ukraine and Russia.